Magnetism in GemstonesAn Effective Tool and Method for Gem Identification

 Two Sub-groups of Garnets

-The vertical axis shows refractive index increasing from RI 1.70, the lower limit for gem Garnets, all the way to RI 1.89, which is near the upper limit of refractive index for gem Garnet.
+The vertical axis shows refractive index increasing from RI 1.70, the lower limit for gem Garnets, all the way to RI 1.89, which is near the upper limit of refractive index known for gem Garnet.
 The higher the graph point, the higher the RI of the Garnet.

 Pyralspite is an abbreviation for the Pyrope-Almandine-Spessartine series.
 The most common Pyralspites are red primarily due to the presence of ferrous iron (Fe2+), but chromium can also contribute to the red color.
 The red Pyralspite ternary shows the abbreviations of the 3 end-member species names at the 3 apexes as Al. (Almandine), Sp.(Spessartine) and Py.(Pyrope).